US support for Ukraine is crucial, Zelensky says as he arrives in UK

 “There are air raid sirens currently ringing in Ukraine.”

-The UK and its European allies should look at using frozen Russian assets to support Ukraine, and consider their own minerals deal with the nation, she said.
+The UK and its European allies should consider their own minerals deal with the nation, she said.

 Mrs Badenoch added: “At tomorrow’s summit what I expect our Prime Minister to do is speak to Germany about doing what we did with Storm Shadow missiles, with Taurus for example.